Graphs in the 3--sphere with maximum symmetry: Edges in orbifolds provide with maximum symmetry

 \begin{remark} 1.
 Theorem \ref{mg} is also valid for the handlebody case, just considering the handlebody $U_\epsilon(\Gamma)$ and handlebody orbifold $U_\epsilon(\Gamma)/G$ defined in the proof of Theorem \ref{mg}.

-2. In graph case or handlebody case, we can also consider maximum order problem for all the unknotted (knotted) embeddings, as in \cite{WWZZ}.
-The results will be completely the same as in the surface case.
-For $g>1$, the maximum order of unknotted surface case and knotted surface case are presented as Theorem 1.2 and Theorem 1.3 in \cite{WWZZ} respectively. \end{remark}
+2. In either the graph case (for actions on $S^3$ leaving an embedded graph invariant) or the handlebody case (for actions on $S^3$ leaving an embedded handlebody invariant), we can also consider the maximum order problem for all the unknotted (resp. all the knotted) embeddings.
+The results will be completely the same as in the surface case; see Theorem 1.2 (resp.
+Theorem 1.3) of \cite{WWZZ}. \end{remark}